-Preoperative Lab Tests
+Preoperative Lab Work

-You will need some blood test and possibly other types of tests before your surgery.
+You will need some blood work and possibly some other tests before your surgery.
 The labs will be ordered on the computer and should be completed as soon as you decide you want to proceed with surgery.
+You may need additional tests as well.
+The surgery scheduler will instruct you on when to get these.